awesome-algorand/awesome-algorand/README.md

 ### Smart Contract Development

 #### Languages & Compilers
-- [puya](https://github.com/algorandfoundation/puya) - PuyaPy is an official Python to TEAL compiler that allows you to write code to execute on the Algorand Virtual Machine (AVM) with Python syntax.
 - [pyteal](https://github.com/algorand/pyteal) - Algorand Smart Contracts in Python.
 - [reach](https://docs.reach.sh) - A domain-specific language for building cross chain decentralized applications (DApps).
 - [aqua-compiler](https://github.com/optio-labs/aqua-compiler) - An expressive high level language for the Algorand block chain that compiles to TEAL code.